-Just north of Palmetto Bay on SW 136th Street is a Home Depot.
+On SW 136th Street is a Home Depot.
 Like me, I am sure you’ll be spending plenty of time there to fix up your home just right.

 The Falls Shopping Center is an open-air strolling mall with about 30 shops.
 Located just west of US-1 at 136th Street, you can’t miss the large monument sign.
 Outparcel The Fresh Market allows for alternative grocery shopping to Publix.
 The mall itself is host to anchors Macy*s and Bloomingdales.
 There is also a Regal multiplex movie theater.

 The Falls Industrial area consists of warehouses, shops and restaurants and is located between 136th Street and 128th Street just west of US-1.
 It is best to take the 132nd Street turn off of US-1 to reach this location.
 Among the offerings is South Dade Electric, Bensons Lighting, several plumbing supply shops, tile and carpet stores and vendors who can provide parts for just about anything.
 In short, if you are looking for specialty items, you should check here first.
 You’ll probably find it!

 Dadeland Mall is a larger, more mainstream shopping mall located moments from North Pinecrest.
 Best way there is US-1 to the Palmetto Expressway northbound.
 Exit at 88th Street and you will see the mall to your right.